Michelle Monje

-Michelle Leigh Monje-Deisseroth is a neuroscientist and neuro-oncologist.
+Michelle Monje-Deisseroth is a neuroscientist and neuro-oncologist.
 She is a professor of neurology at Stanford University and an investigator with the Howard Hughes Medical Institute.
-She develops new treatments for diffuse intrinsic pontine glioma.
+Her research program focuses at the intersection of neuroscience, immunology and brain cancer biology with an emphasis on neuron-glial interactions in health and oncological disease.
+In addition to her fundamental neuroscience work on brain development and plasticity, she is widely credited for pioneering the field of Cancer Neuroscience.
+She develops new treatments for brain cancers such as diffuse intrinsic pontine glioma and other diffuse midline gliomas.

 Early life and education

 Monje wanted to be a physician from the age of five, when she was in kindergarten.
 She grew up in the San Francisco Bay Area and became interested in biology as a child.
 Monje was a figure skater during her childhood and taught figure skating to children with developmental disabilities whilst in Junior High.
 She was an undergraduate student at Vassar College.
 Monje studied medicine at Stanford University and earned her MD–PhD in 2004.
 She completed her internship at Stanford before leaving to join Harvard Medical School as a medical resident in neurology.
 Monje worked in the Brigham and Women's Hospital as well as the Massachusetts General Hospital.
-She completed a fellowship at the Stanford University School of Medicine, where she was mentored by Philip A. Beachy, and was board certified in neuro-oncology and neurological subspecialities in 2013.
+She completed a fellowship at the Stanford University School of Medicine, where she was mentored by Philip A. Beachy, and was board certified in neurology in 2008 and in neuro-oncology in 2013.